Cradle of Forestry in America

 As he took over the reigns at Biltmore Forest from Pinchot, Schenck was determined to continue his predecessors work.
 Both were strong believers in “practical forestry” which would at the same time restore and preserve forest land but be a profitable endeavor as well.

-Managing a team of rangers and laborers, Schenck introduced new scientific forest management techniques to America, and Biltmore Forest soon became the model for the rest of the nation.
+Managing a team of rangers and laborers, Schenck introduced new scientific forest management techniques to America, and Biltmore Forest soon became a model for the rest of the nation.
 He not only supervised the construction of roads and harvesting of trees but the planting of seedlings as well.
 Schenck went as far as setting up tree nurseries to aid in his forest regeneration efforts.

 Schenck’s work at Biltmore didn’t go unnoticed.
 Time and time again he found himself explaining what he was doing to many local young men and why it was important for maintaining healthy forests.
 As interest in his techniques grew, he found that he couldn’t keep up with the number of applications to apprentice under him.
-Over time as interest grew, Schenck formalized his educational process and opened the Biltmore Forest School, the first school of forestry in the United States.
+Over time Schenck formalized his educational process and opened the Biltmore Forest School, the first school of forestry in the United States.

 Biltmore Forest School Becomes the Cradle of Forestry